rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/9b-tekton.md

     git push
     ```

-5. Now let's trigger the pet-battle-api pipeline by pushing `locustfile.py` for verifying if the load testing task works as expected.
+5. Now let's trigger the pet-battle-api pipeline by pushing `locustfile.py` and verify if the load testing task works as expected.

     ```bash
     cd /projects/pet-battle-api